Georgia Lottery: Win for Life

 Win for Life replaced Lotto South in 2006.
 It was offered in Georgia, Kentucky, and Virginia; it was a 6-of-42 game that drew a seventh number (the "Free Ball") for lower-tier prizes.
 Top prize was $1,000-a-week-for-life; there was never a gamewide "cash option", unlike the current Cash4Life (although Virginia offered it when the game began.)
 Win for Life ended as a Virginia-only game with a cash option.

 Lotto South

 Lotto South was offered in Georgia, Kentucky, and Virginia from 2001 to 2006 (it was a 6-of-49 game, using the same matrix as the Virginia-only game that preceded it.)

 Change Game

 This game began in 2002.
 In this game players got a six character combination from A0000A to Z9999Z for a change amount ranging from 25 cents to 99 cents for a chance to be one of three guaranteed winners every evening.
 Players had to match all six characters in the exact order to win a prize that depends on how much money they pay for each game played.
 The Georgia Lottery ended the game in 2004 due to declining sales.

+5 Card Cash

+5 Card Cash was drawn daily and also had an instant win feature.
+Each 5 Card Cash play costed $2 and only one play printed on a ticket.
+Each ticket had a quick pick play with five card symbols, no card knowledge or skill is needed to play.
+Players could win instantly at the time of purchase if the card symbols on their ticket match a specified winning hand from the prize structure.
+The top prize for the nightly drawing was $150,000.
+At the nightly drawings, players had to match at least two cards to win a prize.
+The start and end dates were unknown.

+All or nothing

+The Georgia Lottery launched this game on March 2, 2014.
+The game was played by picking 12 numbers from 24 for a chance to win prizes up to $250,000.
+Drawings were held 4 times daily.
+The game’s end date was unknown.